seamplex/feenox/doc/README.markdown

 > FeenoX documentation is released under the terms of the [GNU Free
 > Documentation License v1.3][], or any later version.

+Every bit of FeenoX documentation is written in [Pandoc][]-flavored Markdown.
+It is then converted to HTML, PDF, Unix manpage or Texinfo as needed.

   [<span class="toc-section-number">1</span> FeenoX manual and description]:
     #feenox-manual-and-description
   [<span class="toc-section-number">1.1</span> Design]: #design